Estimated Reading Time: 5 Minutes

 Bad Spanish pronunciation and bad orthography work both ways; Ticos also make mistakes in English.
-Some make these mistakes because of lack of education and others because of lack of interest.
-Check the images on this blog “selling RAD FORD” and the name of the restaurant.
-I do hope you understand that there’s no lifeguard and you’re on your own!
+Some people make these mistakes due to a lack of education, while others do so because of a lack of interest.
+Check the images on this blog, “selling RAD FORD”, and the name of the restaurant.
+If you’re planning to go swimming, I hope you understand that there’s no lifeguard on duty, so you’ll have to save yourself.

 You will find small restaurants in the rural areas trying to give a better service to visiting tourists by printing their menu in “English”.
 Just like the locals might write a word the way it sounds (see photos from Solo en Costa Rica) you will figure out Spanish if you just try.